-Customer Health & Safety11 min
+Customer Health & Safety

 As one of the top three global access control and security solutions companies, customer health and safety is fundamental to our sense of product responsibility.
-By identifying and minimizing all possible risks relating to our products – including those arising from harmful materials or potentially endangering functional features – we ensure the safety of our customers and end users.
+By identifying and minimizing all possible risks relating to our products – including those arising from harmful materials or potentially dangerous functional features – we ensure the safety of our customers and end users.

-Public buildings must meet high standards in terms of public health & safety – this also applies to our built-in products and solutions. dormakaba meets these product and customer requirements with product certifications for internationally recognized standards such as the European Standard (EN), American National Standards Institute (ANSI), or the Deutsches Institut für Normung (DIN).
+Public buildings must meet high standards in terms of public health and safety – this also applies to our built-in products and solutions. dormakaba meets these product and customer requirements with product certifications that comly with internationally recognized standards such as the European Standard (EN), American National Standards Institute (ANSI), or the Deutsches Institut für Normung (DIN).
 We pay particular attention to the DIN 18040 standards, which apply to barrier-free construction in public buildings.
 Furthermore, ISO 9001 processes ensure that quality management requirements are continuously monitored and improved.
 No product can be installed in the field or released for production without the appropriate certification.

 To ensure product- and solution-specific customer health and safety, our Access Solutions and Key & Wall Solutions businesses are developing adequate action plans.

 Our Access Solutions (AS) business provides products such as escape routes, entrance systems, and hotel access systems.
 We work to address fire safety and electromagnetic interference, and to reduce hazardous substances, as well as ensuring that emergency exits open following a power failure.